daneden/daneden.me/styleguide/index.md

 Images may take one of two forms; aligned (left or right), or centered.
 Captions are encouraged, but not required.

-{% image /uploads/2014/03/tahoe-view.jpg "This is another example of an image and caption.
-This picture was taken in Tahoe." %}

 Images are currently used only sparingly, but must flow with the content.
 Captions should be readable, but not distract from the main article.
 Like images themselves, they are supplements.